Playing a greeting in an app (iOS)

 3. The makeGreeting() function activates the Alan AI button, plays the greeting text and deactivates the Alan AI button after a while.

 You can test how it works: run the app on the simulator.
-Once the app is launched, the Alan AI button will be activated and the AI assistant will greet you with: Welcome to the Swift tutorial.
+Once the app is launched, the Alan AI button will be activated and the AI agent will greet you with: Welcome to the Swift tutorial.
 Several seconds later, the Alan AI button will be deactivated.

 What you finally get